Charlotte Micro-mobility Program Bounces Back from COVID-19

 The City works with Passport to launch a dynamic pricing model that helped bring scooters back for essential workers

-Early in 2020, the City of Charlotte and Passport, a transportation software company, worked together to launch a dynamic pricing micro-mobility pilot program for shared e-scooters.
+Early in 2020, the City of Charlotte and Passport, a transportation software company, worked together to launch a dynamic pricing mobility management pilot program for shared e-scooters.
 This program was unique in that it charged micro-mobility operators, like Bird, Lime, and Spin, dynamic parking fees based on where scooters were parked in the City and for how long they sit parked along streets and sidewalks.
 The program was off to a good start in January and February, but in March, the entire future of the program was threatened by COVID-19.

 “When COVID-19 hit, like other cities, we had to scramble,” said David Harrison, a Transportation Planner at the City of Charlotte.
 No one was certain on how the pandemic was spreading, so mobility providers halted their operations out of an abundance of caution.
 “We wanted to be mindful of the sudden economic hardship that mobility companies faced while continuing to provide transportation choices for essential trips.” continued David.